stefanos1316/sendMail/README.md

 # Research Questions

+Primary RQs to be answered:
-* Which are the most energy- and run-time performance-efficient machine learning frameworks?---Here we investigate the overall performance of the selected ML framework by examining the following steps:
+* Which are the most energy-efficient machine learning frameworks?---Here we investigate the overall energy performance of the selected ML framework by examining the following steps:
 	* Performance implications of the Training
 	* Performance implications of the Prediction

+* Which are the most run-time performance-efficient machine learning frameworks?---Similarly to the above, we investigate the overall run-time performance of the selected ML framework by examining the following steps:
+	* Performance implications of the Training
+	* Performance implications of the Prediction

+* Which machine learning algorithms more energy and run-time performance-efficient for the selected tasks?---Here we try to find out which ML algorithms, among the selected ML frameworks, perform better for particular tasks.

+Secondary RQs in case we have time:
 * How much can the hyperparameter tuning affect the energy and run-time performance of the correspondning
 Machine Learning Frameworks?---Here we are going to examine a number of tunable hyperparameters to find their energy and run-time performance implications.
-* Which machine learning algorithms more energy and run-time performance-efficient for the selected tasks tasks?---Here we try to find out which ML algorithms, among the selected ML frameworks, perform better for particular tasks.

 # Copmuter Platform